This post may contain affiliate links. See my disclosure policy.

 Whole dried chiles toasting in a large dry skillet.

-1. Roast the Sauce Ingredients: Cover the inside of a large skillet with aluminum foil and add the tomatoes, onion, and garlic.
+Cover the inside of a large skillet with aluminum foil and add the tomatoes, onion, and garlic.
 Cook on high heat for 15 minutes or until the onion is slightly charred.
-Remove and set aside the onion and garlic while roasting the tomatoes for another 5 minutes or until the skin bursts open and chars.
+Remove the onions garlic and set aside; continue to cook the tomatoes for another 5 minutes or until the skin bursts open and chars.
 Set the tomatoes aside and remove the foil.
-Add the chiles and peppers to the pan and roast on medium heat for 2-3 minutes, turning them to ensure that they don’t burn.
+Add the dried chiles to a dry skillet set over medium heat; roast for 2-3 minutes, turning them to ensure that they don’t burn.

 Ingredients needed to make red salsa sauce for chilaquiles in a large blender.